km127pl/fileupload/README.md

 A quick file upload server in pure NodeJS and HTML.

+## Setup

+-   Requires Node 18 or higher (20.x for encryption)
+-   Clone the repo
+-   Copy `.env.example` to `.env` and fill in the values if you need encryption
+-   Adjust `src/config.js` if needed
+-   Run it with `npm start` or `node src/app.js`

 ### Todo

 -   [x] -   Handle images (as well as other Non-UTF8 files)